shaypal5/shaypal5.github.io/code.md

 ---
 layout: page
 title: Code
-subtitle: Code things I do in my spare time.
+subtitle: This is where most of my typing goes to.
 ---

 ## Open source Python projects